ournews/Issue-Project/README.md

-# Issue-Project
+# public.issues.board

-An empty repo for public to post issues
+This repo is used for anyone to report issues or make other contributions.